-Notice: Beginning May 1, 2016, Prometric and the Washington Department of Health are enhancing the candidate application process and introducing a new Knowledge Exam to certify Home Care Aides.
+Notice: As of May 1, 2016, Prometric and the Washington Department of Health have enhanced the candidate application process in addition to introducing a new Knowledge Exam to certify Home Care Aides.
 Please visit DOH’s webpage HERE for more information

-Take a practice test for the new exam going into effect May 1, 2016
+Take a practice test for the new knowledge exam that went live on May 1, 2016

 ATTENTION: All Home Care Aide test takers and trainers!A new certification law took effect in January 2012 that requires candidates of the Washington Home Care Aide program to follow some new guidelines in regards to their training and certification.

 The Department of Health (DOH) Application includes information required to schedule candidates for the certification exam.
 Prometric requires candidates to provide an email address to be scheduled for the certification exam.
 If an email address is not provided, Prometric will NOT schedule candidates to take the certification exam.
 Payment for the exam must be included along with the complete DOH application submitted to DOH.
 DOH will send the candidate an Authorization to Test email and notify Prometric once a candidate has met all requirements to take the certification exam.

 The law now requires applicants to complete 75 hours of training before taking the exam.
 DOH will verify training is completed and notify Prometric that candidates can be scheduled for the certification exam.

 The booklet contains important information about exam fees, scheduling and scoring, and includes a set of frequently asked questions to provide candidates with information and help simplify the process.
 Please download the booklet and read it!